 Dolores O’Riordan, the lead singer of the Irish band The Cranberries died suddenly on January 15, 2018, at the age of 46 in London.
-No cause was given for her death, and her family is both shocked and devastated.
+She died by accidental drowning, and her family is both shocked and devastated.
 She leaves behind three children.

-The Cranberries are best known for their 1990s hits “Zombie” and “Linger” off their double platinum debut album, Everybody Else is Doing it, So Why Can’t We?
+The Cranberries are best known for their 1990s hits “Zombie” and “Linger.”
 A favorite of Pope John Paull II, O’Riordan, who was raised Roman Catholic, performed for him at the Vatican as well as for Pope Benedict XVI.
 O’Riordan had spoken out against abortion on at least one occasion during an interview with Rolling Stone Magazine:

 It’s not good for women to go through the procedure and have something living sucked out of your bodies.
 It belittles women — even though some women say, ‘Oh, I don’t mind to have one.’
 Every time a woman has an abortion, it just crushes her self-esteem, smaller and smaller and smaller.